Teachers struggle with new ‘default mindset’ after shooting

 "That's scary to have that as the default mindset," he said.

-During the same week, over at Pine Ridge Elementary School in Aurora, Colorado, special education teacher Jennie Campbell was showing her third-graders an educational nature video in which a bear gets shot.
+During the same week, over at Pine Ridge Elementary School in Aurora, Colorado, special education teacher Jennie Campbell was showing her third-graders an educational video in which Blackbeard, an infamous pirate, gets shot.
 She hadn't discussed the Parkland shooting with her students, youngsters with moderate to severe needs who she describes as "resilient but also very aware of what's going on."

 The shooting at Marjory Stoneman Douglas High School in Parkland happened nearly a month ago, and hundreds of miles away from Sylvania and Aurora.
 But the attack, which left 17 people dead, has left an indelible uneasiness among teachers and students across the country — and a determination to bring a sense of safety back to the classroom.

-Note: CORRECTION (March 12, 2018, 4:36 p.m.
-ET): A previous version of this story misidentified the subject matter of an educational video.
-It was about a pirate, not a bear.